ancwrd1/snx-rs/README.md

 * SSL tunnel
 * IPSec tunnel
-* Microsoft MFA Authenticator
+* Username/password authentication with Microsoft MFA Authenticator

 ## Roadmap

 * GUI with tray icon
 * Connection stats
-* SAML SSO support with IKE Phase 2 exchange
+* SAML SSO support

 ## Usage

+There are two ways to use the application:

+* Standalone service mode, selected by `-m standalone` parameter.
+This is the default mode.
 Run `snx-rs --help` to get a help with all command line parameters.

-Run `assets/install.sh` to install the release build to the host system as a systemd service (Linux only).
+In this mode the application takes connection parameters either from the command line or from the specified configuration file.
+* Command mode, selected by `-m command` parameter.
+In this mode the application runs as a service without establishing a connection and awaits for the commands from the external client.
+Use `snxctl` utility to send commands to the service.
+The following commands are accepted:
+  - `connect` - establish a connection.
+Parameters are taken from the `~/.config/snx-rs/snx-rs.conf` file.
+  - `disconnect` - disconnect a tunnel
+  - `reconnect` - drop a connection and then connect again
+  - `status` - show connection status
+  - `info` - dump server information in JSON format

 ## License